danhentosz/CSC-323-X86-Assembly/README.md

   * When a jobs *priority*, *status*, or *run_time* changes, a message of the jobs name and an explination is printed to the screen with the system time of the event.
   * If a command is missing a parameter, the program will prompt for the missing information, otherwise the program will use the data given with the command.
   * One cycle will process the next job of the highest priority that is in the **RUN** mode.
 The highest *priority* is **0** and the lowest is **7**.
 The system clock is updated for each processing cycle.
 When a job is processed, it's *run_time* is decreased by one.
 When a job's *run_time* becomes zero, it is removed from the job queue.
+  * The program should remove extra white space.
 ## Commands:
 Command | Operand 1 | Operand 2 | Operand 3
 --------|-----------|-----------|-----------